shswhrigjtigogrkf/Hipposite/README.md

-# HIPPOSITE 2!! 🎉

-*This is a remake of Hipposite/40%-bible, and we're working hard to make this one even better!*
-**DOES NOT WORK FOR NOW**
+# Hipposite 2 🦛

+## Faster, stronger, better.
+### Easier to read, consistent, more optimal code.
+### Ready for new features.

 ---

-## ✨ New Features (Hopefully)
+## 🗺️ Roadmap
 We're planning to bring some exciting new features to HIPPOSITE 2!
 Here's what's in the works:

-- 🌐 **Browser Functionality**
-  - We need a server to run this feature.
-If you can help, please create a ticket in our server!

 - 🕹️ **Games Tab**
-  - Not guaranteed, but we might have something else fun in the works.
+  - Find a bakers dozen (or more!) games to waste your time away.

-- 📂 **More Apps Section**
+- 📂 **Utilities**
-  - We hope to include tabs for different categories like usage, server tools, and more.
+  - A guide on bookmarklets (even after they're blocked!), and more.

-- 🚪 **Alternative Unblocking Methods**
+- 🚪 **Alternate methods**
-  - Beyond the 40% method (requires a server, so not guaranteed).
+  - More efficient, cooler, and simple methods to deliver your blocked websites.

 - 🛠️ **ExtHang3r Integration**
-  - A tool made by [Blobby-Boi](https://github.com/Blobby-Boi)   (ExtHang3r [repo](https://github.com/blobby_boy)  )
+  - A tool made by [Blobby-Boi](https://github.com/Blobby-Boi)   (ExtHang3r [repo](https://github.com/blobby_boy)  ) to disable blocking extensions.

 - 🔄 **Auto-Update**
-  - almost garenteed, we are working on this as soon as we get the background and most of ui done
+  - Remove the unnecessary manual updates, and deliver the newest content in seconds.

-- And more!
-Stay tuned as we continue to brainstorm and build.
+- And countless other ideas and possibilities.
+Stay tuned [at our discord](https://discord.com/channels/1282151040183046237/1301178045142667305) to learn more.

 ---